Droplet motion on chemically heterogeneous substrates with mass transfer. I. Two-dimensional dynamics: Problem formulation

 \section{Problem formulation}

 Consider a 2D droplet moving over a flat, horizontal and chemically heterogeneous substrate.
-The droplet profile is described at position $X$ and time $T$ through its thickness $H(X,T)$.
-Assuming small slopes everywhere, strong surface tension effects and negligible inertia a governing PDE is deduced for the evolution of the droplet thickness by performing a small slopes expansion of the Stokes equations \cite{OLIVER2015}, namely
+The droplet profile is described at position $x$ and time $t$ through its thickness $h(x,t)$ (see Fig.~\ref{fig:geometry}).
+Assuming small slopes everywhere, strong surface tension effects, negligible inertia and gravity, a governing PDE is deduced for the evolution of the droplet thickness by performing a small slopes expansion of the Stokes equations \cite{OLIVER2015}, namely

-In this manner, the problem specified by \eqref{PDEproblem} determines the dynamics of $H$ and $A_\pm$ subject to an appropriately chosen initial condition.
-Eqs.\ \eqref{PDEproblem} are non-dimensionalized according to
+In this manner, the problem specified by \eqref{full} determines the dynamics of $h$ and $a_\pm$ in the wetted region $a_-\leq x \leq a_+$ subject to an appropriately chosen initial condition.
+The Eqs.\ \eqref{full} are non-dimensional according to the scalings

 with the lower-case letters denoting the dimensionless counterparts of the capital ones.
-Here $\alpha_s$ corresponds to a (generally small) reference contact angle, e.g.\ taken to be some characteristic contact angle; in the case of substrates with localized features $\alpha_s$ corresponds to the contact angle in the defect-free region of the substrate.
-The lengthscale $L = \sqrt{V/(2\alpha_s)}$ is a measure of the characteristic size of the droplet and is associated with its cross-sectional area, denoted by $V$ to be consistent with the notation for the 3D volume in Part II of the present investigation~\cite{Groves2}.
-Under Eq.~\eqref{units}, Eq.~\eqref{PDEproblem} transforms to the following problem defined on the wetted region $a_-(t) \leq x \leq a_+(t)$
+Here $\rho$ is the fluid density, $\sigma$ the surface tension, $\mu$ the fluid viscosity, and $\alpha_s$ corresponds to a (generally small) reference contact angle, e.g.\ taken to be some characteristic contact angle; in the case of substrates with localized features $\alpha_s$ corresponds to the contact angle in the defect-free region of the substrate.
+Finally, the lengthscale $L = \sqrt{V/(2\alpha_s)}$ is a measure of the characteristic size of the droplet and is associated with its cross-sectional area.

-where the dot denotes differentiation with respect to $t$, $\theta_\pm=\theta(a_\pm)$, and $v$ is the dimensionless cross-sectional area.
 Solving \eqref{full} numerically as $\lambda\to 0$ (since $\lambda\ll1$ for macroscopically large droplets) causes numerical stiffness to increase because of the difficult-to-resolve boundary layers for $\pd[h]{x}$ near the contact line, as we have a transition from the apparent contact angle in the bulk to the prescribed angles at the contact line.
 Therefore, to provide an attractive alternative to numerical calculations, as well as to afford deeper physical insights to such a complex multi-scale problem, we invoke the use of matched asymptotics as in related works~\cite{HOCKING1983,Savva2009,Vellingiri2011,OLIVER2015,Savva2017}.